-- Operational buildings (including works depots) 2 administrative offices, 3 works depots - Commercial buildings 2
+- Operational buildings 2 administrative offices, 3 works depots - Commercial buildings 2

 2. What Assets do we have?

 Council uses infrastructure assets to provide services to the community.
 The range of infrastructure assets and the services provided from the assets is shown in Table 1.